Welcome to COVIDPlasma.org

 Convalescent plasma for COVID-19

-The FDA is permitting the use of convalescent plasma as an investigational treatment for patients with moderate or severe COVID-19 infection.
-It is considered an investigational treatment because clinical studies have started but have not yet been completed.
-We know there is evidence that convalescent plasma has helped patients with other illnesses, but doctors and researchers will not know how effective convalescent plasma will be in treating COVID-19 patients until more studies are completed.
+The FDA has identified use of COVID-19 convalescent plasma as an important investigational treatment for patients with moderate or severe illness due to COVID-19.
+You will also see COVID-19 convalescent plasma referred to as COVID plasma or CCP.
+CCP is considered an investigational treatment because clinical studies are underway but have not yet been completed.
+We know there is evidence that CCP has helped patients with other illnesses.
+Doctors and researchers are currently working on studies to determine how effective COVID plasma will be in treating COVID-19 patients.

-While additional treatment options are evolving, convalescent plasma can be considered and may help some moderately or severely ill patients.
+While additional treatments are evolving, CCP is an option that may help some moderately or severely ill patients.
 The idea to use this treatment for the new coronavirus was suggested by Arturo Casadevall, MD, PhD, from Johns Hopkins University; and Liise-anne Pirofski, MD, from the Albert Einstein College of Medicine.

 A long history of therapy